summerwind/whitebox-controller/docs/getting-started.md

 ## Testing your controller

-Now that the reconciler has been implemented, run the `whitebox-controller` command to verify that the controller works properly.
+Now that the reconciler has been implemented, run the `whitebox-controller` command to verify that your controller works properly.

 ```
 $ whitebox-controller